Are you looking to sell your products through eCommerce in China? And you’re looking to use Weidian or “WeChat Store” instead of TMall, Taobao, or JD?

 Many foreign eCommerce business owners believe that Weidian or “WeChat Store” is the official eCommerce platform of WeChat.
 Although I can see why they would believe this, after all Weidian and Weixin which is the Chinese name for WeChat both starts with the word Wei which simply means “micro”.

-The truth is apart from both Weidian and WeChat starting with the word Wei in Chinese, they’re two completely different things and has a very little relation at all.
+The truth is apart from 微信小店(Weixin Xiaodian), which is actually an e-commerce platform owned and operated by WeChat that no body really uses.
+Weidian and WeChat are two completely different things and has a very little relation at all.
 Weidian was simply clever enough to create a company that sounded similar to WeChat in order to leverage WeChat’s popularity in China.

 And, yes, even many Chinese citizens believe Weidian is the same as WeChat Store.